A Few Steps to Swifter Turn Times

-Appraising is a constantly changing profession.
-Each year, it seems, appraisers are asked to offer extra information or have steps added to their research.
-All of this is to guarantee the end user receives the best data available.
-To keep up with the always changing requirements, Allen Appraisal Service is always researching new tools and improving processes to increase efficiency so we can do more work for in less time.
-Since Allen Appraisal Service knows that time is important to everyone, below are some things you can do to lessen turn times on any appraisals ordered with Allen Appraisal Service.
+The appraisal profession is constantly evolving.
+Often, it seems, appraisers are asked to offer extra information or have steps added to their research.
+All to ensure the end user receives the best data available.
+To stay current with the always changing requirements, Allen Appraisal Service is continuously acquiring additional tools and tweaking processes to increase efficiency so we can do more work for you.
+At Allen Appraisal Service we know that time is important to everybody, so here are a couple of items you can do to trim turn times whenever you order an appraisal with Allen Appraisal Service.

-With online ordering, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
+With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
 No longer do we have to retype information from a fax, and nor will you wonder whether we got the order.

-There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, don't hesitate to contact us
+If you have any questions about your property or a job we're working on for you, don't hesitate to call us at

-Let us know up front of the property's unique features.
+Let us know up front of the property's unique details.

 It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as early as possible is likely to make your report arrive quicker.
+What takes time is analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive earlier.

-Hearing it directly from you -- someone they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
-I encourage you to point your clients to our website, where we have multiple pages of relevant information for homeowners as well as others about the appraisal process.
-Have them call us if they want to familiarize themselves with the staff and our services.
-Remind them it benefits them to set the appointment soon!
+Hearing it directly from you -- a person they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely go a long way toward trimming the time it takes to inspect a home.
+I encourage you to point your customers to our website, where we have many pages of helpful information for homeowners and others regarding the appraisal process.
+They can even call us if they want to meet our staff and learn more about our services.
+Remind them it's to their benefit to set the appointment promptly!

-No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is instantly available to you online.
+Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is instantly available to you online.
 It's never been easier to keep track of the status of your report.

 Paying PMI?